By Joanne Jeffries. Last Updated 25th October 2021. Welcome to our ear injury claims guide.

 While the NHS is free, any prescriptions you need might have to be paid for depending on your circumstances.
 Therefore, you could also claim the cost of prescription medicines or over the counter treatments.

-If your injuries cause you to lose some income, you could ask for it back in your claim.
+If your injuries cause you financial losses as a result of missing work, you could ask for it back in your claim.
 That could be because you took time off for medical treatments or to recover and your employer didn’t pay full sick pay during that period.

 - Future Loss of Earnings